kkeane/kubernetes-the-hard-way/worker.md

 The networking component we use is kube-proxy.
 This is the "standard" way to use Kubernetes, but there are many efforts to use different approaches.

+All control plane nodes are also worker nodes, although they generally do not run any workloads.
+Therefore, perform the following tasks on cp1, cp2, worker1 and worker2.

 ## The kubelet service

 The kubelet service communicates with the API server.
 It also instructs the